 For international students Imperial has a requirement that all students must be over 18 years of age at the commencement of course.
 In relation to this qualification it would be quite unexpected for any student local or international to be under 18 years of age.

-Imperial accepts the results from International Language Test Score (IELTS), PTE Academic English or the Test of English as a Foreign Language (TOEFL) as below:
+Imperial accepts the scores from International English Language Test Score (IELTS), PTE Academic English or the Test of English as a Foreign Language (TOEFL) as below:

 Fee – International Students